Aoora

-Park Min-jun, better known by his stage name Aoora (born 10 January, 1986), is a South Korean rapper, singer, songwriter and composer.
+Park Min-jun (born 10 January, 1986), better known by his stage name Aoora, is a South Korean rapper, singer, songwriter and composer.
 He was a member of the K-pop group AA (Double A) that debuted in 2011.

 Min-jun left AA in 2016 to pursue a solo career.
 His solo ventures spanned genres such as pop, R&B, and electronic dance music.
 His song "Because I'm Crazy" garnered positive attention upon its release.

 In September 2023, Min-jun and fellow K-pop artist DJ Fridayy performed multiple concerts in India to celebrate the 50th anniversary of diplomatic relations between India and South Korea.
 He was a participant on the Indian reality show Bigg Boss Season 17.

 Career

 Min-jun began his career as a K-pop idol in the boy band AA in 2011.
 He started his solo career as a music producer in 2014.
 In May 2016, he left AA.
 In 2023, he began working in India's music industry.

 He was the first Korean participant in India's reality show Bigg Boss season 17.
 He also appeared on Jhalak Dikhhla Jaa season 11 in January 2024.